 There are a few types of WIC checks, some of which can be used at grocery stores and some at farmers markets.
 Know which are which to avoid costly bank mistakes:

 - WIC Farmers Market Nutrition Program (FMNP) checks.
 The vouchers are $5 each and say "Farmers Market".
 These checks can only be used for fresh RI grown fruits, vegetables and cut cooking herbs sold at approved farmers markets.
 Customers usually receive three $5 vouchers for an entire season and they expire on October 31.
 Farmers must deposit them by the end of November, but are encouraged to deposit the checks throughout the season to make more money available to the program.

-- New in 2010!
-WIC Fruit & Vegetable checks.
+- WIC Fruit & Vegetable checks.
 The vouchers range from $6, $10, or $15 and say "Fruit and Vegetable".
 These checks can be used for most fresh, frozen and canned fruits and vegetables at approved farmers markets and grocery stores.
 White potatoes, herbs, dried fruits and prepared vegetables are not allowed.
 Customers receive these checks monthly.
 Farmers must deposit them within 30 days.

 - Regular WIC checks.
 These are checks look similar but are for a variety of non-produce items, including bread, milk, and baby formulas.
 They can only be used at grocery stores, not at farmers markets.

 In order to accept WIC FMNP vouchers, you must fill out a Farmer Agreement with the Department of Health along with a crop plan.
 In addition, your market must have at least 3 farms participating and be approved by the Department of Health.